Extended-Thunder/send-later/index.md

 The [Mail Merge add-on](https://addons.thunderbird.net/thunderbird/addon/mail-merge/) supports Send Later.
-The following documentation for using Send Later with Mail Merge is courtesy of Mail Merge's author, Alexander Bergmann.
+The following documentation for using Send Later with Mail Merge is courtesy of Alexander Bergmann, the author of Mail Merge.
 Thanks very much to Alexander for adding this feature to his add-on!

 Mail Merge has a "Date" field in the Mail Merge Dialog as part of the "Mail" section, which is visible if the user selects "Save As